 - In the Team Fortress 2 promotional video "The Sound of Medicine", Sniper takes an arrow to the eye from his robotic counterpart.
 It goes straight through the scope of his rifle.

 - In a deleted scene from "Burns' Heir", The Simpsons inflicted this on a Richard Simmons-esque aerobics robot.
-It regenerated the eye à la Terminator 2.
+It regenerated the eye à la Terminator 2: Judgment Day.
 The deleted scene was shown during "The Simpsons 138th Episode Spectacular" clip show.

 - Arcee blasts Shockwave in the eye in the Transformers Prime episode "Out of the Past".
 By the next time we see him, he has his eye back thanks to some offscreen Self-Surgery.
 Ah, the joys of being a robot.